Tool Introduction

 Input Parameters

-- JSON String: Required parameter, please ensure the input is a string conforming to JSON format specifications.
+- JSON String: Required parameter, please ensure that the input is a string that conforms to the JSON format specification.
 This input box supports JSON language highlighting.

 Output Format

-- Converted Class: The generated Python class definition code, including class names, attributes, and their corresponding type hints.
+- Converted Class: The generated Python class definition code, including class name, attributes, and their corresponding type hints.
 This output box supports Python language highlighting.

 Frequently Asked Questions